 Narrative psychologists have used the term "autobiographical reasoning" to refer to a host of processes including (but not limited to): reporting an insight or lesson learned from a previous experience, exuding wisdom when reflecting upon one's life, proffering a redemptive twist when describing personal hardships, and describing a stable personal characteristic within a self-narrative (see Bluck & Glück, 2004; McAdams, Reynolds, Lewis, Patten, & Bowman, 2001; McLean & Mansfield, 2010; Pasupathi et al., 2007).
-These processes can largely be organised in terms of those that reflect a sense of change versus those that reflect a sense of stability.
+These processes can largely be organised in terms of those that reflect a sense of stability.